DuPAL-PAL-DUmper/DuPAL_Analyzer/README.md

 ### What it can do
 This analyzer works in tandem with the DuPAL board to:
 - Do a black-box analisys of a set of **registered** PAL devices and produce a truth table that can be minimized and transformed into logic equations functionally equivalent to those used to program the chip.
+- Can't work quick: we are not simply "reading" the chip here.
+We're creating a graph of all the reachable states and all the links between them.
+This means that we need to reconstruct the behaviour of the black box by feeding it with every possible combination of input.
+For a chip with 6 registered outputs, and 8 inputs, it means that we're going to have 64 possible states, each one with 256 links out of them that we need to explore.
+And we cannot teleport from a state to another: we need to move through the graph following links until we get to the state we wish to explore! **Analyzing a chip can take from 10 minutes to several hours**.

 ### What it can't do
 - Analyze non-registered PAL devices (these can be done directly by the DuPAL board by connecting to its serial port with a terminal emulator)